jbcoe/iso_cpp_decay_ref/paper.md

 A proposal [REF] has suggested adding deduction guidelines to specify the behaviour explicitly.

-This seems unfortunate, because the potential removal of `make_tuple` and similar factory functions, with their domain-specific handling of reference wrappers, is muddied by having to specify deduction guidelines explictly in order to recover the (desirable) interaction with `reference wrapper`.
+This seems unfortunate because the potential removal of `make_tuple` and similar factory functions, with their domain-specific handling of reference wrappers, is muddied by having to specify deduction guidelines explictly in order to recover the (desirable) interaction with `reference wrapper`.